bradford-smith94/alloy-raft/README.md

 to Raft's definition of a Term with the exception that the model doesn't handle elections at this time).

-The State signature is the only one making use of Alloy's builtin util/ordering.
+The State signature is the only one making use of Alloy's builtin `util/ordering`.
 Terms are constrained to have only contiguous States.
-Terms do not use util/ordering in order to keep the model relatively simple.
+Terms do not use `util/ordering` in order to keep the model relatively simple.

 States may also hold messages from the leader of the current Term.
 These messages are just a relation from the leader to a single value that all follower Nodes should update to.

-###Storing and Updating Values
+### Storing and Updating Values
 Nodes currently store a single value (rather than the log in Raft) as an integer.
 The update process for the model currently specifies that at some time the leader is updated and sends out a message telling follower Nodes to update